VirulentArc/ScriptCards/Spell Book Manager/readme.md

 Make sure the character is a PC, not an NPC, and that the character sheet has normal class attributes.
 For normal players, the character must be controlled by that player.
 For GMs, all valid PCs should appear.

-Spell Book Manager excludes NPCs, `SBM_` spell sources, and ScriptCards mule characters from the normal player character picker.
+Spell Book Manager excludes NPCs, `SBM_` spell mules, and ScriptCards mule characters from the normal player character picker.

-### No spell sources are assigned
+### No spell mules are assigned

-Open settings as the GM and assign one or more `SBM_` spell sources to the character's class or directly to the character.
+Open settings as the GM and assign one or more `SBM_` spell mules to the character's class or directly to the character.

 ### Choose Spells only shows the assigned spell book

 This is expected if the character has a spell book assigned.
 In that workflow, **Choose Spells** copies from the assigned spell book onto the character sheet.
-Use **Copy to Spell Book** to add spells from approved sources into the spell book first.
+Use **Copy to Spell Book** to add spells from approved spell mules into the spell book first.

 ### Copy to Spell Book does not appear